Matilda 20

-The Matilda 20 is a trailerable sailboat that was designed by Robert Tucker as a daysailer and a cruiser and first built in 1971.
+The Matilda 20 is a sailboat that was designed by Robert Tucker as a daysailer and a cruiser and first built in 1971.

 Production

 The design was built by Ouyang Boat Works in Canada, between 1971 and about 1979, but it is now out of production.

 Other versions of the boat were built from plywood with a hard-chined hull and a fractional rigged sloop configuration were built by other companies in Australia, the United Kingdom and South Africa.